 In bold are the best rated spots of the heritage walk:

 Make use of the Google map to know which street or direction to go from one heritage site to another.
-In case you are not comfortable using the app as of yet, check this post about Heritage Walk for an easier guide.
+In case you are not comfortable using the app , check this post about Heritage Walk for an easier guide.

 In bold are the recommended places to visit:

 Here’s my vlog about Sirao Flower Garden and Terrazas de Flores.